eschizoid/secon-2023/README.md

 ### Prerequisites - Runtimes

-Install the following binaries installed on your machine:
+Install the following binaries on your machine:

 ```bash
 brew install awscli